 The need for this legislation is, if that is possible, even more profound now than at the time of its original enactment.
-The news media provide us with an hourly and daily litany of school violence, substance addiction, gang resurgence, monumental proportions.
+The news media provide us with an hourly and daily litany of school violence, substance addiction, gang resurgence, vandalism and violent crime sufficient to persuade even the most casual observer that this country is failing ou a massive scale to meet the needs of its young people.
+The price being paid in terms of deaths, injuries, property damage and, most important, wasted human potential is staggering.

-The price in taxes for school security and repair, for increased police manpower, for incarceration facilities and correctional personnel, etc., is itself of
+The price in taxes for school security and repair, for increased police manpower, for incarceration facilities and correctional personnel, etc., is itself of monumental proportions.